theHamdiz/dbx/README.md

 ## Quoting Table and Column Names

 Databases vary in quoting table and column names.
-To allow writing DB-agnostic SQLs, ozzo-dbx introduces a special syntax in quoting table and column names.
+To allow writing DB-agnostic SQLs, `dbx` introduces a special syntax in quoting table and column names.
 A word enclosed within `{{` and `}}` is treated as a table name and will be quoted according to the particular DB driver.
 Similarly, a word enclosed within `[[` and `]]` is treated as a column name and will be quoted accordingly as well.
 For example, when working with a MySQL database, the following